ryung0519/ReLife-Next.js/README.md

 | Others | Git, GitHub, REST API, External AI API |

 ## 👩🏻‍💻 My Contributions
-- System design & full-stack development
+- Participated in full-stack development including parts of frontend and backend features
-- Webhook result handling & Redis state management
+- Implemented part of the AI API integration
-- User preference analysis logic (solo)
+- Independently developed the user preference analysis logic
-- Documentation & co-authoring of academic paper
+- Authored technical documentation and served as the first author of the academic paper

 ## 🏆 Achievements
 - 🏆 Bronze Award at 2024 KDCS Summer Conference (Korea Digital Contents Society) for Undergraduate Research Paper Presentation